Mrian07/Proyeksi/docs/installation-and-operations/misc/textile-migration/README.md

 ## Skipping the migration

-If you want to skip the migration during the upgrade of 8.0. (e.g., because you want it to run asynchronously), please set the environment variable `OPENPROJECT_SKIP_TEXTILE_MIGRATION="true"` .
+If you want to skip the migration during the upgrade of 8.0. (e.g., because you want it to run asynchronously), please set the environment variable `PROYEKSIAPP_SKIP_TEXTILE_MIGRATION="true"` .

 This will print a warning and then continue with the migration.
 You can manually force the migration with the following command. **Warning:** Be careful not to execute this once you have already migrated to Markdown because the converter does not distinguish between input formats and simply iterates over all values.